raviranjan0309/DVC-data-version-POC/README.md

 3. For model

 ### Step 4:
-Clone the code from Bitbucket
+Clone the code from Github

 ### Step 5:
 **Initialize DVC**